nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ```
 </details>

-To verify if the UE is succesfully connected you can use the below command
+To verify if the UE is successfully connected you can use the below command

 ```bash